Where can I find a recording of the YIC Applicant Webinar?

 Do we have to cite our sources?

-Can we use background music in our video?
+Can we use background music in our pitch?

 - Yes!
-You can use background music or audio in your video submission.
+You can use copyright-free background music or audio in your pitch submission.
 Just make sure that the background music doesn't cover up anyone who is speaking.
 We recommend sending the video to a family member or friend who can test it out and make sure everything looks and sounds okay before you submit it!
+We'll also ask you to include links to your sources in the application.

-Can we record the video pitch with a phone or laptop?
+If we want to submit a video pitch, can we record it with a phone or laptop?

 - Yes!
-The priority of the video pitch is to share your idea and vision for your solution.
-Reviewers will not judge the quality of your video or your English language ability.
-View the recording of our YIC Webinar to see examples of creative video pitches, including ones that use animation, song, and storytelling.
+The priority of the pitch is to share your idea and vision for your solution.
+Reviewers will not judge your video quality or your English proficiency.
+View the recording of our 2021 YIC Webinar to see examples of creative video pitches, including ones that use animation, song, and storytelling.
 Be sure to also check out our tips for creating a compelling video pitch.

 Will different aged applicants be judged the same?
 (For example, will a 16-year-old and a 26-year old be judged the same?)

 - Each applicant will be judged using the same review criteria.
-Our selection panel will use the Selection Criteria (see page 5 of the YIC Applicant Handbook) to score your solutions and select the 15 YIC finalists and 3 YIC winners.
+Our selection panel will use the Selection Criteria (see page 6 of the YIC Applicant Handbook) to score your solutions and select the YIC finalists and winners.
 That being said, judges will consider that applicants closer to the age minimum might have less experience than applicants closer to the age maximum.

 Do you have any social media networks?